 Do you need help analysing your digital data for more effective external and internal communication during this crisis?
 We can help you set up the right analytics and survey tools on your digital channels and help you analyse the results and craft new messages for your audiences.

 Welcome to our Webinar on the 2nd of June

 Staffan Lindgren, CEO of Comprend and James Handslip, Managing Director of our London office will talk about the findings from the survey in this webinar on the 2nd of June.
-Read more and sign up for the webinar here.
+Find the webinar material, presentation and recording here.